wishabi/global-docker-compose/README.md

 `go build -o global_docker_compose cmd/gdc/main.go`

-You now should be able to access the `global_docker_compose` command line from anywhere on your computer.

 `global_docker_compose` has multiple sub-commands, most of which should be familiar:

 * `global_docker_compose up --service=<service1>,<service2>`: Bring up a list of services as defined by the table below.